"The Hetheringtons at Walma"

 Soon after marrying, Rob and Judi took over the management in 1983.
 Judi had grown up in Perth and trained and worked as a nurse.
 Rob’s parents moved off the farm, but during the 1980s his father helped out.

 Rob continued with Wally’s farming patterns but began to try out a few different practices.
 At this time there was no major catalyst, Rob just observed that things could be better.
 But the increasing issue of salt, Rob reflects, ‘was part of what started me on this journey, because I used to look around here and I used to be grieved by the fact that it’s going salty.’
-There was one area of particularly high sodium soils which had inconsistent yields and 50% holes through the crop.
+There was one area of particularly high sodium soils which had inconsistent yields and 50% patches through the crop.

 In this period Rob was exposed to a wider variety of practices.
 He began trying a few new practices: running across the ground with harrows to germinate ryegrass, using rockdust to improve the nutritional profile of the soils and plants, and trialling lupins on the sandy soils to improve nitrogen levels.
 The rockdust resulted in more earthworms but it didn’t have the desired effect.
 Looking back he says the missing equation was calcium.

-Practice highlight: Early soil monitoringIn this period, Rob began using simple soil tests.
-With his science way of thinking, it seemed like the logical thing to do.
-His motto was ‘why guess when you can measure’.
 Rob says, ‘I used to diligently go out there every year and take tests with a well known laboratory who did mainstream soil testing in WA and I’d get the results back and they’d probably say put on so many kilos of Agras fertiliser.’
-Rob reflects that the tests were very basic and unhelpful and he acknowledges he didn’t have the knowledge and appreciation of soil that he does now. |

 Slowing the water